DioxusLabs/dioxus/README.md

 The overhead layer between WASM and JS APIs is extremely poorly understood.
 Rust web benchmarks typically suffer from differences in how Rust and JS cache strings.
 In Dioxus, we solve most of these issues and our JS Framework Benchmark actually beats the WASM Bindgen benchmark in many cases.
 Compared to a "pure vanilla JS" solution, Dioxus adds less than 5% of overhead and takes advantage of batched DOM manipulation.

 ### Aren't WASM binaries too huge to deploy in production?
 WASM binary sizes are another poorly understood characteristic of Rust web apps.
-50kb of WASM and 50kb of JS are not made equally.
+50kb of WASM and 50kb of JS are _not_ made equally.
 In JS, the code must be downloaded _first_ and _then_ JIT-ted.
-Just-in-time compiling 50kb of JavaScript takes some time which is why 50kb of JavaScript sounds like a lot!
+Just-in-time compiling 50kb of JavaScript takes a while which is why 50kb of JavaScript sounds like a lot!
 However, with WASM, the code is downloaded and JIT-ted _simultaneously_ through the magic of streaming compilation.
 By the time the 50kb of Rust is finished downloading, it is already ready to go.
 Again, Dioxus beats out many benchmarks with time-to-interactivity.

-For reference, Dioxus `hello-world` gzipped clocks in at around 60kb.
+For reference, Dioxus `hello-world` clocks in at around 70kb gzip or 60kb brotli, and Dioxus supports SSR.

 ### Why hooks?
 Why not MVC, classes, traits, messages, etc?
 There are plenty Rust Elm-like frameworks in the world - we were not interested in making another!
 Instead, we borrowed hooks from React.
 JS and Rust share many structural similarities, so if you're comfortable with React, then you'll be plenty comfortable with Dioxus.